 Shabazz House: Excellent behaviour; self-discipline; high self-esteem and self-respect; integrity.

 Ilyasah Shabazz was born in 1962.
 She studied at the University of New York State and works as an inspirational speaker promoting higher education, interfaith dialogue, and building bridges between cultures for young leaders of the world.
 A devout Muslim, she is inspired by her father Malik el-Shabazz (Malcolm X), who was assassinated when she was only two years old.
 Ilyasah says: “I was raised proud of my African ancestry; proud to be a Muslim; and proud to be a woman.
 Education was one of the fundamental values my parents emphasized and instilled in my sisters and me.
 My mission is to empower young people through educational programmes to achieve their fullest potential.”

 Each House consists of 13 form groups and there are approximately 315 students in each House.
-Once every half term we have vertically mixed House meetings.
+Once every half term we have vertically mixed House assemblies.
 At these meetings Y7 to Y13s get to meet and chat this way they are encouraged to get to know each other and make friends across the school.
 The House system facilitates vertical interaction between all year groups.
 Conduct points, awarded for excellent work and behaviour, to be known as House points, are totalled and summarised each week.
 Half termly House competitions are rewarded by House points.
 The winners of the House competitions will receive a winners House shield or cup to be presented at the House Assemblies.
-The overall House winner will also be rewarded with an additional mufti day.
 By having competition between Houses and collaboration within a House we hope to build upon the excellent community cohesion and improve interaction and communication between all year groups.